 SHOW CREATE TABLE employees;

-A managed table delegates both metadata and data lifecycle management to the catalog.
-An external table registers metadata over data stored in a separately managed location.
+A managed table delegates metadata and data lifecycle management to the catalog:

-- Dropping an external table removes the catalog entry but leaves the underlying files.
+Dropping the table removes the catalog entry but leaves the data at the external location.

 1